lumamontes/dev-portfolio/src/content/posts/en/local-first-legend-state.md

 export const postStore$ = observable(syncedCrud<CreatePostInput, CreatePostInput, 'array'>({
   initial: [] as Record<string, Post>[],
   as: 'array',
   list: getPosts, // We use list here because our endpoint returns a set of data.
-If it returned only one item, we’d use get instead of list
+If it returned only one item, we'd use get instead of list
   create: createPost,
   update: updatePost,
   delete: deletePost,